guettli/git-tips/README.md

 feature of IntelliJ-based IDEs.
 You can select a region in the code and then you can have a look at the history of this region.

-On the command-line you can use `git blame some-file`, but it is not that powerfull like the IntelliJ IDE solution.
+On the command line you can use `git blame some-file`, but it is not as powerful as the IntelliJ IDE solution.

-I switched to vscode several years ago, but still miss this feature.
+I switched to VS Code several years ago, but still miss this feature.

-If you know how to get that in vscode, please tell me!
+If you know how to get that in VS Code, please tell me.

-ööö

 ## Which line ignores a file?